Prompt Engineering Guide

 A: He started with 13 lego sets.
 He sold them for $15 each.
 So he must have gotten 13 * $15 = $195 from selling them.
 He used this money to buy 8 video games for $20 each.
 This means he spent 8 * $20 = $160 on the video games.
 He had $5 left, so in total he must have had $195 + $5 = $200.
 The answer is 0. ❌

 • Step 2.
 Problem Solving: The generated reasoning chain is then executed using a deterministic solver, like a Python interpreter or PDDL planner, to produce the final answer.
-Since the reasoning chain is actually executed to derive the answer, it provides a faithful explanation of the process, making this approach far more interpretable than standard CoT methods.
+Since the reasoning chain is actually executed to derive the answer, it provides a faithful explanation of the process, making this approach far more interpretable than standard Chain-of-Thought methods.
 An added benefit of this transparency is improved correctness.

 How to Use Faithful Chain-of-Thought Reasoning?